If you clicked on this post, you might fit into a category typical of many educators these days:

 - You are currently in the business of working with EDU but could use a leg up on your competition.

-If any of these fit your description, then I am excited to share a brand-new webinar that I am hosting on January 28 to meet all your needs and more!
+If any of these fit your description, our webinar will meet all your needs and more!
 Please read on and see all the details below.

 How Do You Sell Yourself to Educators and Educational institutions?